danp0kes/triple-ten-projects/projects/rusty-nn/README.md

 Rusty Bargain, a used car company, is developing an app to help customers predict the market value of their own car.
 By giving historical data of technical specifications and prices, they hope we can find a model that is accurate and time efficient.

+## Data

+The data was provided by TripleTen

 ## Process

 The modelling process includes the following three steps: